Note

 plt.show()

-The correlation analysis shows that target height (z-axis position) has the strongest negative correlation with TRGSURT, making it the most influential parameter for temperature prediction.
+The correlation analysis shows that target height (z-axis position) has the strongest negative correlation with TRGSURT, which underscores how strongly radiative heat transfer drives target surface temperatures.
 This makes physical sense since the farther the target device is from the fire source, the lower the surface temperature it experiences.
+Radiative fraction shows the second strongest correlation, showing the importance of radiative heat transfer in determining target surface temperatures in fire scenarios.

 Step 5: Train Surrogate Models#